oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 A number of sample scripts have been developed which allow you to deploy Oracle Identity and Access Management on Kubernetes.
 These scripts are provided as samples for you to use to develop your own applications.

-You must ensure that you are using the July 2022 or later release of Identity and Access Management for this utility to work.
+You must ensure that you are using the April 2023 or later release of Identity and Access Management for this utility to work.

 The scripts can be run from any host which has access to your Kubernetes cluster.

 If you wish the scripts to automatically copy files to your Oracle HTTP Servers then you must have passwordless ssh set up from the deployment host to each of your webhosts.

-If you are deploying Oracle Advanced Authentication then you must have passwordless ssh set up from the deployment host to one of your database nodes.
-In addition for the duration of the deployment your OAA database service must only be running on this database host.
+These scripts are provided as examples and can be customized as desired.

 ## Obtaining the Scripts